babsonnexus/stream-link-manager-for-channels/README.md

 ![image](https://github.com/user-attachments/assets/4777b509-55ec-400a-8064-0e82f3c37018)

 Per episode, season, or for the entire show, you can uncheck to mark it as watched.
-Additionally, you have the same Stream Link Override option as a Movie, as well as the ability to put a prefix on the generated file.
+Additionally, per episode, you have the same Stream Link Override option as a Movie, as well as the ability to put a prefix on the generated file.
 For instance, by default, a file name will be ```S01E01.strmlnk```.
 However, as an example, you may want to designate that this is a subtitled episode and that dubbed episodes might become available in the future.
 For this, a prefix of ```(SUB)``` will result in a file name of ```(SUB) S01E01.strmlnk```.

 Sometimes when searching, you might not be able to find the Movie or Show you are looking for.
 While uncommon (see ```Troubleshooting / FAQ```), it may happen, especially for rare or foreign content.
 In these cases, you can always create a manual bookmark.